yasarigno/GCP-ML-Model-via-Flask/README.md

 9. Any event on the code on the GitHub repo will directly give the result on the web app.
 Make a change and see it.

+**UPDATE : ** The web application is no more working since I have run out of my free GCP account.